 Schedule for Settlement Statement Publication

+Please note that the Market Settlement Timeline Transformation initiative eliminated certain settlement statements effective trading date 1/1/2021, including Recalculation Settlement Statements T+55B, T+9M, T+18M, T+33M and T+36M.
+Please note that, due to the nature of the settlement cycle, which involves recalculating settlements afterwards as additional information becomes available, through 2023 CAISO will continue to issue some settlement statements from the previously effective settlement timeline.
+For additional information about the previously effective timeline and related rules, see version 25 of this BPM.

-On T + 3 Business Days (B) from the relevant Trading Day, CAISO publishes the Initial Settlement Statement to each Business Associate for each Trading Day (T) for all Settlement Periods in that Trading Day or Trading Month.
+On T + 9 Business Days (B) from the relevant Trading Day, CAISO publishes the Initial Settlement Statement to each Business Associate for each Trading Day (T) for all Settlement Periods in that Trading Day or Trading Month.

-CAISO publishes a Recalculation Settlement Statement to each Business Associate for each Trading Day on T + 12B and T + 55B from the relevant Trading Day covering all Settlement Periods in that Trading Day or Trading Month.
+CAISO publishes a Recalculation Settlement Statement to each Business Associate for each Trading Day on T + 70B from the relevant Trading Day covering all Settlement Periods in that Trading Day or Trading Month.

-Recalculation Settlement Statements may also publish on T + 9 Months (M), T + 18M, T + 33M (effective trade date 8/1/14), T + 35M (retired trade date 7/31/14) and T + 36M.
+Recalculation Settlement Statements may also publish on T + 11 Months (M), T + 21M, and T + 24M.
 These are optional Settlement Statements and will post only if necessary.
-Statements published at T + 9M, T + 18M, T + 33M, T + 35M, and T + 36M are categorized as Settlement Statement Reruns in order to exclude FERC Fee charges from the re-settlement.
+Statements published at T + 11M, T + 21M, and T + 24M are categorized as Settlement Statement Reruns in order to exclude FERC Fee charges from the re-settlement.
 CAISO will publish all optional statements in accordance with the CAISO Payments Calendar and will provide advance notice of publication via a Market Notice.

-Unscheduled Recalculation Settlement Statements may also publish between T + 9M and T + 18M and between T + 18M and T + 33M or T + 35M in order to correct a CAISO processing error with significant fiscal impact.
+Unscheduled Recalculation Settlement Statements may also publish between T + 11M and T + 21Min order to correct a CAISO processing error with significant fiscal impact.
 CAISO will provide 30 days advance notice of the unscheduled publication via a Market Notice.
 The specific criteria that must be met in order publish an unscheduled statement are:

 The issue has a $1,000,000 per day fiscal market impact for a given Trading Day, and